RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 - The ticket price in DCR adjusts every 144 blocks (approx 12hrs) to account for relative demand for a spot in the target pool size of 40,960 tickets (the stake difficulty).

-- Where an attacker's block receives less than 5/5 ticket approvals, their PoW block reward is reduced proportionaly and those tickets voting against the majority are stripped of the PoS block reward.
+- Where an attacker's block receives less than 5/5 ticket approvals, their PoW block reward is reduced proportionately.
 This component has not been included in this analysis for simplicty however will act to make an attack even more costly as fewer mined/staked DCR are available to offset and sustain the attack.

 Production of a competing **Decred** block therefore requires a trade-off between share of the PoS ticket pool and a corresponding share of the PoW hash-rate market.